Saturday, September 20, 2014

 Azubike Ijeamaka....my "office big sis", thanks for the call, the prayers and overall goodwill.

-I also want to thank my former boss And business partner, Mr Fashina Abayomi Taiwo for remembering me on my birthday and taking time out of his busy schedule to give me a call.
+I also want to thank my former boss and business partner, Mr Fashina Abayomi Taiwo for remembering me on my birthday and taking time out of his busy schedule to give me a call.

 A big thank you goes out to Mrs. Inioluwa Odiete, and the members of staff of GIT LIMITED...thanks for remembering me and wishing me well on my birthday.
 May the Lord bless you all with the same blessings you sowed into my life.